 July 8, 2017Signed a one-year contract with the Philadelphia 76ers

-July 6, 2018Signed a one-year deal as a free agent with the Philadelphia 76ers.
+July 6, 2018Signed a one-year contract with the Philadelphia 76ers.

-July 15, 2019Signed a two-year deal as a free agent with the New Orleans Pelicans.
+July 15, 2019Signed a two-year contract with the New Orleans Pelicans.